 Working women in their forties and fifties are more inclined towards plastic surgery in Maryland and other places because of the inherent advantages of surgery over non-invasive treatments.
-Outcomes with surgery are usually more effective, more natural looking and long-lasting.
+Outcomes with surgery is usually more effective, more natural looking, and long-lasting.
 Women in their middle age, having more conspicuous signs of aging or excess fat deposits or suffering from sagging or deflated breasts, are able to achieve much better and lasting results with plastic surgery.

 Their goal in most cases is to look fit for their age, but not appear overly ‘plastic’ in the face or body.
 Many of these women believe they can improve their self-confidence with the help of a surgical procedure and it will eventually reflect positively in their careers.

 A number of women seeking cosmetic surgery in Virginia, Maryland, and other places seem to think that they can gain a competitive advantage in a tough job environment if they look more youthful and rejuvenated.
 The American Society of Plastic Surgeons (ASPS) compiled the results of a survey of 756 women between 18 and 64 years of age, which revealed that a lot of working women believe plastic surgery treatments can boost their career prospects.

 73 percent of the survey participants said that physical appearance influences their chances of getting hired, receiving a job promotion, or bringing new clients for the business, particularly in a tough economy.
 Four in five participants said that personal confidence can improve with the help of a cosmetic procedure.